universal-ctags/citre/docs/developer-manual/contribution-guide.md

   - It's the first line in a docstring
   - It contains a web link

+Code or shell commands in the docs may contain long lines.
+In these cases, break the line by a `\`.

 Don't worry to much as we also have style tests when you run `$ make` and on the CI.